uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   ##### Load balancer

   Every CaaS Platform production cluster must have at least one load balancer associated.
 There is not a standardized way to deploy a load balancer.
-One example that the CaaS Platform suggests using is the [`nginx` TCP Load Balancer with passive checks](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_configuring_the_load_balancer).
+One example that the CaaS Platform suggests using is the [`nginx` TCP Load Balancer with passive health checks](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_configuring_the_load_balancer).

-  In this case, every Salt minion registered with SUSE Manager that runs SUSE Linux Enterprise 15 or OpenSUSE can be used to be a load balancer.
+  In this case, every Salt minion registered with SUSE Manager that runs SUSE Linux Enterprise 15 can be used to be a load balancer.
 The configuration of the load balancer can be offered via a new "CaaS Platform" entitlement that modifies the highstate of the minion by configuring `nginx` as the load balancer.

   Every update to the load balancer `nginx` will be handled via SUSE Manager.

   ##### Bootstrapping an empty cluster

   Salt will invoke `skuba` (using `cmd.run`) in the Management Node.
 Unfortunately, `skuba` does not offer an API yet (is in the progress).

+  NOTE: every `skuba` command will make us of the `SSH_AUTH_SOCK` variable.
+The `Management Node` must run and import the SSH key deployed during provisioning into the `ssh-agent`.
   Example:

   ```
-  bootstrap_master:
+  bootstrap_control_plane:
     cmd.run:
       - name: skuba cluster init --control-plane <load balancer IP> <cluster name>
   ```